erajasekar/lmes-feedback/PITCHME.md

 ---

-### To create entrepreneurs and scientists

-we also need to teach:
+** To create entrepreneurs and scientists, We also need to teach: **

 * How to connect dots to create new ideas ?
 * How to think ?